 INTRODUCTION

-The chapter concludes with guidance for reading when you are both reader and querent.
+The chapter concludes with guidance for the special case when you are both reader and querent.

 OPENING THE SPACE